A Tale of Two Critters: Home media

-A Tale of Two Critters was released on VHS on October 15, 1981, by Walt Disney Telecommunications and Non-Theatrical Company, under the flagship home video label Walt Disney Home Video.
+The exact release date for a Tale of Two Critters to VHS format is unknown.
+It was however, mentioned in the magazine High Fidelity for their April 1982 issue under "New programming".

 As of 2014, the film is available as a digital download on Amazon Video, YouTube and iTunes Store.

 As of 2020, the film is available to stream on Disney's streaming service, Disney+.